Sunday, March 23, 2025

 Bondi Beach evening of 7 November 2024 (my photo)

 I had selected the play on a number of grounds: commemorating Monica on her birthday, revisiting an iconic Sydney venue, ticket availability during a short visit, and its subject matter.
 The Kingdom of Eucalypts is subtitled The Enigma of Miles Franklin.
 I think the title is drawn from Franklin’s posthumously published memoir, Childhood at Brindabella while the subtitle accurately reflects the playwright’s inconclusive picture of this classic Australian author.
 Monica and I shared an appreciation of Miles Franklin, of the 1979 film of My Brilliant Career and of Australian literary history generally.
 The play tells the story of Miles Franklin’s life on her return to Sydney in 1932 after years of living in Chicago and London.
 The early triumph of My Brilliant Career is well behind her and she is trying to get her more recent works published, with little success.
 She feels stuck caring for her elderly widowed mother, living frugally in suburban Carlton.
 Miles bonds with charismatic publisher PR ‘Inky’ Stephensen over their shared passion for forging a distinctly Australian cultural identity independent of Britain.
-In regard to these goals, Franklin was also active in the Fellowship of Australian Writers and the Sydney PEN Club championing emerging writers and supported the new literary journal Meanjin and Southerly though these facts I gained from Wikipedia, as The Kingdom of the Eucalypts dwells almost exclusively on her tumultuous relationship with Stephensen.
+In regard to these goals, Franklin was also active in the Fellowship of Australian Writers and the Sydney PEN Club championing emerging writers and supported the new literary journals Meanjin and Southerly though these facts I gained from Wikipedia, as The Kingdom of the Eucalypts dwells almost exclusively on her tumultuous relationship with Stephensen.

 Official poster for the production (Moira Blumenthal Productions)